-This is super important, so in case it’s not clear enough, I suggest to review the two examples again before proceeding further.
+This is super important, so in case it’s not clear enough, we suggest reviewing the two examples again before proceeding further.

 STEP BY STEP GUIDE TO COMPILE A LEAN CANVAS

-Now that we have clear in mind how a good Lean Canvas looks like, let’s see step by step how to compile a meaningful one, using the Uber passenger Lean Canvas as an example.
+Now that we have a clear idea in mind of what a good Lean Canvas looks like, let’s see step by step how to compile a meaningful one, using the Uber passenger Lean Canvas as an example.